|

 discovery: "Latitude" (as defined above) changes from one place to the next!

-The breakthrough was to have the idea that such a change might occur.
+The breakthrough was the idea that such a change might occur.

 The change is already noticeable after walking only 3 or 4 hours to the north or to the south